alexcorremans/private-events/README.md

 - View upcoming events
 - View previously attended events

 I made this app using Ruby on Rails as part of the Odin Project's [curriculum](https://www.theodinproject.com/lessons/associations#project-2-private-events).
+As with other applications I've made recently, my focus was on the backend/framework side of things so there is no styling yet.